 An affiliate manager will handle the payments you’re sending and receiving from customers and affiliates, along with the network you’re using.

 You can make their lives easier by using third-party software to manage payouts, such as:

 Sure, a spreadsheet can work for small-scale affiliate programs.
 But people make mistakes — and you don’t want affiliates to rant on social media that their commission hasn’t been paid accurately for the sales they’ve made.

-A third-party affiliate program solves that problem.
+Third-party affiliate program software solves that problem.
 They’re usually automated, so payouts are made accurately on time, every time — even if your affiliate manager is off sick or on vacation.

 - How to Grow Your Business With Influencer Marketing and Brand Partnerships